-He is working with Prof Amar Al Chalabi's group at Kings College London which provides access to a large patient cohort.
+He is working with PhD student and co-investigator Frances Theunissen who has been instrumental in developing this SSV project, writing the grant application and setting up the collaboration with Prof Amar Al Chalabi's group at Kings College London, which provides access to a large patient cohort.
 Data sourced from this cohort will inform which SSV regions Prof Akkari and his team will follow up in the lab.